 The Chromebooks have a leg-up on security when compared to Windows 10 and macOS machines.
 Thanks to regular updates, students are less likely to run into security or software problems.

-Parents will find these machines more limited and less likely to tempt a college student to waste time on non-essentials tasks and software.
+Parents will find these machines more limited and less likely to tempt a college student to waste time on non-essential tasks and software.
 There's a reason why Chrome OS is increasingly popular in educational environments and why Google continues to focus on making the OS attractive to students.

-- The best laptops under $1,000 you can buy
+- The thinnest laptops you can buy